 H.R.
 4550: United States Grain Standards Reauthorization Act of 2025

-This bill, known as the United States Grain Standards Reauthorization Act of 2025, aims to extend and revise existing regulations under the United States Grain Standards Act.
-The key aspects of the bill include:
+This bill, known as the United States Grain Standards Reauthorization Act of 2025, aims to reauthorize the existing United States Grain Standards Act, which regulates the grading and quality of grain.
+The key aspects of the bill are outlined below:

 Inspection Authority and Funding